 - The Peacekeepers in Farscape are totalitarian Commie Nazis, and a totally military society who use The Spartan Way for upbringing.
 While non-procreative sex is accepted as a form of physical recreation, any form of emotional relationship beyond military comradeship is absolutely banned.
 When one female character was discovered to have fallen in love with a man and conceived a child by him without eugenic selection, she was forced to choose between killing her lover or child.

 - If Love Was Illegal by David Olney.

 Religion And Mythology

-- According to one Christian legend, in 3rd century Rome, an emperor by the name of Claudius issued a decree to his soldiers that they are forbidden to marry.
-A guy named Valentine defied that and issued marriages to the soldiers in secret.
-Claudius found out, was furious, and cost Valentine his head.
-Thus, one theory on how the legend of Valentines Day was born.
+- According to one Christian legend, in 3rd century Rome, an emperor by the name of Claudius issued a decree to his soldiers that they were forbidden to marry.
+A guy named Valentine defied this decree and issued marriages to the soldiers in secret.
+Claudius found out, was furious, and had Valentine beheaded.
+Thus, one theory on how the legend of Valentine's Day was born.

 - In Once Upon a Mattress, Queen Aggravaine passes a law banning her subjects from marrying until after her son is married, in hopes that her subjects will inspired to find a suitable princess.
 Since the women of the kingdom aren't interested in being wooed unless there's a hope of getting married, the marriage ban effectively serves as a ban on courtly love as well.

 - In The Mikado, the emperor has decreed flirting is punishable by death.
 As of the beginning of the opera, the authorities have been getting around this by appointing Ko-Ko, a condemned man, to the office of executioner.
 Since he is the next man scheduled to die, no one else can be executed for flirting until he is, and since he's not planning on executing himself, there have been no executions.